tuwaiq-dotnet/tokenizer-app/README.md

 # C# Tokenizer - 8 Handlers

 ### The team implemented a C# Tokenizer with 8 handlers.
 In the Handlers folder exist the 8 handlers.
-The Components folder has the different classes required for the tokenization proccess
+The Components folder has the different classes required for the tokenization proccess.

 > [▶ Run Tokenizer](https://dotnetfiddle.net/P3nzBA)